ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/base/cli_prerequisites.md

 ## Shell scripts

-Often it's useful to define a whole string of commands to run on some input, so that (1) you can be sure you're running the same commands on all data, and (2) so you don't have to type the same commands in over and over.
-Let's use the 'nano' text editor program that's pretty reliably installed on most linux systems.
+Often it's useful to define a whole string of commands to run on some input, so that (1) you can be sure you're running the same commands on all data, and (2) so you don't have to type the same commands in over and over. **On the cluster**, let's use the 'nano' text editor program that's pretty reliably installed on most linux systems.

     nano template.sh